NelisW/pyradi/README.md

 ##Prerequisites

-If you install the [Anaconda](https://store.continuum.io/cshop/anaconda/) distribution (based on Python 2.7) from  you can ignore the rest of this paragraph.
+If you install the [Anaconda](https://store.continuum.io/cshop/anaconda/) distribution (based on Python 2.7 oe 3.5)  you can ignore the rest of this paragraph.
 It works well, is easy to do and, unless you have conflicting requirements, just download Anaconda and focus on the work.

-This specific toolkit is implemented (current versions in brackets) in [Python (2.7)](http://www.python.org/) and its associated modules [Numpy](https://www.scipy.org/), [SciPy](https://www.scipy.org/), [Matplotlib](http://matplotlib.sourceforge.net/), and
+This specific toolkit is implemented in
+[Python (2.7 or 3.5)](http://www.python.org/) and its associated modules [Numpy](https://www.scipy.org/),
+[SciPy](https://www.scipy.org/),
+[Matplotlib](http://matplotlib.sourceforge.net/), and